 The annual update of the Business Plan provides the opportunity to review our current priorities for both service delivery and investment in council homes.
-A revised set of priorities were agreed for the Business Plan in 2023/24 to ensure that it remained responsive to tenants needs and to the economic situation at that time.
+Members agreed a revised set of priorities for the Business Plan in 2023/24 to ensure that it remained responsive to tenants needs and to the economic situation at that time.
 These priorities have been reviewed as part of this plan and the recommendation is that these remain as the key focus for 2024/25.

-Key Priorities 2023/24
+Key Priorities 2024/25